"Update" Year-End Report for 2008 December: |

 which was a major reason why the City of Pittsburgh permitted the Science Center to

-remove the Zeiss II Planetarium Projecctor and the large
+Zeiss II Planetarium Projecctor and the large

 Mercator's Projection Map of the World from the original Buhl Planetarium building.